cprosche/mulberry32/README.md

 # Mulberry32 in Javascript
 A fast, seedable, psuedo-random number generator for Javascript.

+## Why is this useful?
+This is useful in situation the you need to generate random numbers a list of random numbers, but you want to generate the same ones every time.

+In [this video](https://www.youtube.com/watch?v=ALKqavp9Fg0&ab_channel=GoogleChromeDevelopers), the Google Chrome Developers team uses it to generate a CSS texture.

 ## Version 1: Function
 ###### Credit: https://stackoverflow.com/questions/521295/seeding-the-random-number-generator-in-javascript
 ```javascript